Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 Zoom on the Generac XT8500EFI

-In a nutshell, the Generac XT8500EFI is a powerful portable generator mostly geared towards:
+In a few words, the Generac XT8500EFI is a powerful portable generator perfectly suited for:

 - Professionals who want to ensure that a power failure will not prevent them from working